Ancient Rome was home to some incredible stadiums.

-Ancient Romans loved to be entertained, that’s for sure.
-And the rulers of ancient Rome knew exactly how to please its citizens.
+Romans loved to be entertained, that’s for sure.
+And the rulers of ancient Rome knew exactly how to please their citizens.

 Bloody spectacles referred to as “Games” were held in the biggest amphitheater ever built in ancient times, the Colosseum.